SVS_Firmware_Repository

 SVS_Manual_OFF Turns “manual mode” off allowing the standard autodetection routine to resume after a manual input selection

-SVS_RGB_Comp_ON Turns on RGB to Component conversion for the current input (Requires “RGB to Component Conversion Module”)
+SVS_RGB_Comp_ON Turns on RGB to Component transcoding for the current input (Requires “RGB to Component Transcoder Module”)

-SVS_RGB_Comp_OFF Turns off RGB to Component conversion for the current input (Requires “RGB to Component Conversion Module”)
+SVS_RGB_Comp_OFF Turns off RGB to Component transcoding for the current input (Requires “RGB to Component Transcoder Module”)

 Serial Commands (Minimum Firmware Version 1.14)